Ramses Barden: Junior season

 As a junior in 2007, Barden made the All-Great West First Team and was named the Great West Co-Offensive Player of the Year.
 He had 57 receptions for 1,467 yards and 18 touchdowns.
 In a 48-28 win over Idaho State, he had 10 catches for a career-high 268 yards, and 3 touchdowns.
 Following the year, he finished 15th in the Walter Payton Award voting, collecting 30 points, including one first-place ballot.

 Senior season

 As a senior in 2008, Barden matched his junior-year mark of 18 touchdowns and improved his reception total with 67.
 He had 1,257 yards receiving.
-Midway through the season, a Cal Poly student began printing T-Shirts stating "Throw it to Ramses" which became sought-after items in the student section at Spanos Stadium.
+Midway through the season, a Cal Poly student began printing T-shirts stating "Throw it to Ramses" which became sought-after items in the student section at Spanos Stadium.
+During a Battle for the Golden Horseshoe and GWFC title-winning victory over rival UC Davis on November 15, Barden broke Jerry Rice's previous division record of 17 consecutive games having scored on a reception.
 Barden finished his Cal Poly career with 206 receptions, 4,203 yards, and 50 touchdowns.
 In his last game at Cal Poly, he had 108 yards and two touchdowns in a 49-35 loss to Weber State in the first round of the FCS playoffs.
 After the year, Barden finished fourth in the Payton Award voting, gathering 127 total points in the balloting, including four first-place votes.